Define one or multiple endpoints. This is a user-friendly wrapper for

 , etc. that withn

-as the argument for number of observations.generator
+as the first argument for number of observations.generator

 could be any custom functions as long as (1) its first argument isn